keptn/tutorials/site/tutorials/keptn-azure-devops.md

     ![add bash scripts](./assets/azure-devops/azure-devops-create-bash-job.png)

 1. You will find a simple test script called `runTests.sh` in the `azure/` folder that sends a given number of HTTP requests to a given service endpoint.
-The endpoint as well as the number of requests have to be configured in the **Variables** section, which we will set up just in a moment.
+Please make sure to enter the correct script as well as the **testrun** reference name in the **Output Variables** section.

     ![add tests](./assets/azure-devops/azure-devops-add-tests.png)